-Remember that scene in Back To The Future II where Doc Brown roots through a rubbish bin and finds banana peels and other items to power up his DeLorean time machine?
+Why Doc Brown In Back To The Future II was right about banana skins and rooting through a rubbish bin to find other items to power up his DeLorean time machine?

 The idea of turning food waste into energy seemed pretty futuristic at the time.
 Well, the technology now exists in Northern Ireland to make it a reality.
 Ok, so time travel remains impossible, but renewable energy in the form of electricity is being created from food scraps at Granville Ecopark in Dungannon with the help of anaerobic digesters.

 When food is biodegraded by bacteria in an oxygen-free environment, such as in a landfill, the greenhouse gas methane is generated.
 However, under controlled conditions, such as digesters, the methane can be captured and used to produce power.